IBM/zmodstack-solutions/docs/guide/run-seaa-locally.md

 ---
 ## Review and configure default Ansible variables
-(Optional - TL;DR) review documentation for [variables](/ibm/seaa/ansible/variables/README.md) and make any changes as required to deploy desired versions or configuration.
+TL;DR - (Optional) review documentation for [variables](/ibm/seaa/ansible/variables/README.md) and make any changes as required to deploy desired language versions or configuration.

 ---
 ## Create default inventory